Uncoupling with Intention: How to End a Relationship with Care and Clarity

 We both deserve something different

-Letting go of an attachment bond is hard- because it mattered.
+And care that recognizes that letting go of an attachment bond is hard because it mattered.

+There’s no perfect way to end a relationship.
+And there’s rarely a perfectly certain moment to do it.
+But there is a more intention way to move through it.
 Uncoupling is not a single decision- it’s a process of loosening an attachment, making meaning of the loss, tolerating ambivalence, and moving through it- even when you and your partner aren’t in the same place at the same time.

 This approach is part of my Leaning In / Letting Go Framework™, which helps individuals and couples move from confusion to clarity by understanding their attachment patterns, tolerating ambivalence, and making intentional decisions about whether to repair or uncouple.

 If it feels hard, that doesn’t mean you’re doing it wrong.
+It means you’re doing something meaningful.

 If you’re navigating a breakup, feeling stuck in the decision to stay or leave, or caught in the back-and-forth of uncoupling, you don’t have to do it alone.
+I offer therapy for individuals and couples navigating:

 relationship transitions